Browse HIAs

 Researchers from Florida Gulf Coast University, in partnership with the Tice Historic Community Planning Panel, completed a rapid HIA of a road-widening project in a primarily low-income minority community in Lee County, Florida.
 In 2010 Lee County Department of Transportation completed the design plans for Ortiz Avenue.
 These design plans identified a four-lane, divided road […]

-Graphic depicting key elements of the Health Impact Assessment Report entitled I-710 Expansion which includes icons related to the following: clean air; Urban; Quantitative research; thriving natural world
+Graphic depicting key elements of the Health Impact Assessment Report entitled Daniel Morgan Avenue Road Diet which includes icons related to the following: traffic safety; people living in poverty; Urban; Primary research; reliable transportation

 Graphic depicting key elements of the Health Impact Assessment Report entitled Bottineau Transitway which includes icons related to the following: safe and affordable public transit; Urban; Focus groups; reliable transportation